 The number of exonerated Ohio prisoners is growing thanks to the Ohio Innocence Project.

-Although there are no published statistics on the demographics of exonerated Ohio prisoners, public images of the exonerees on the OIP website indicate that at least 48% of those exonerated in Ohio are African American males, and at least one exoneree is a female.
-According to The National Innocence Project, 350 people, including 20 people who served time on death row, been exonerated through post-conviction DNA testing since 1989.
-Nationally, more than 70% of people exonerated are of color (African American, Latino or Asian) while the remainder is white.
+According to The National Innocence Project, 375 people, including 21 people sentenced to death and served time on death row, have been exonerated through post-conviction DNA testing since 1989.
+The demographics of exonerated Ohio prisoners are not published, however, nationally, more than 60% of people exonerated are of color (African American, Latino or Asian), while the remainder is white.

 Exonerated prisoners in Ohio:

 |3.||Chris Bennett||4 years||2006|